-Course Load - Traditional and Ideal
+Course Load - Traditional

 The normal academic load in the fall or spring semester is 15 to 18 semester hours.
 An undergraduate student must enroll for at least 12 semester hours to qualify as a full-time student.
 Course loads in excess of 18 semester hours must be approved by the Registrar.
-A maximum academic load for a four-week summer session is 6 semester hours.
-Students who are on academic probation may be limited to a maximum number of semester hours during the fall or spring semester and to 4 semester hours during the summer terms.
+A maximum academic load for a summer session is 6 semester hours.
+Students who are on academic probation may be limited to a maximum number of semester hours during the fall or spring semester and to 4 semester hours during the summer sessions.